 - Job finding assistance as well as free career counseling is offered by the Central Valley Opportunity Center.
 There is also help for Spanish speaking residents as well as immigrants (documented or not) and migrant farm workers.
 The CVOC community action agency also provides local residents with job placement assistance.
 Counselors and career development staff will help people with locating entry-level positions in the employment fields desired by the customer and available in Stanislaus County, Modesto, as well as the local service area.

 - Energy Crisis Intervention Program (ECIP) can stop disconnections.
-If you are facing the disconnection of your heating or utility service, this program provides a one time cash grant payment per year to low-income customers that have received a 48-Hour Shut Off or Disconnection Notice.
-Additional aid is provided to a senior citizen or a disabled person if they have received a 15-Day Shut Off Notice.
+If you are facing the disconnection of your heating or utility service, this program provides a one time cash grant payment per year to people that have received a 48-Hour Shut Off Notice.
+Additional aid is provided to a senior citizen or a disabled person.
 In addition, this assistance program also provides help to customers in obtaining heating oil, propane and firewood for heating or repair or replacement of heating sources, such as repairs to their furnace.
 Click here to read more on heating system repair programs.

 - Home Energy Assistance Program is a free grant based resource.
 This federal government funded program provides one payment per year to low-income persons in California to help them pay energy bills.
 You do not need a disconnect notice for assistance.

 The Stanislaus County Housing Authority provides low income families with help paying rent as well as safe and sanitary housing.
 Section 8 HUD vouchers are run by the agency.
 They also manage a Minor Home Repair Program.
 The income based housing can also help single mothers or seniors.
 They can be reached at 209-557-2000, and the address is 1701 Robertson Rd, Modesto, CA 95351.
 Or find more details on section 8 rent subsidies in California.